Wednesday, 22 November 2017 at 9:00AM

 - Project team members new to the role

-Why do some projects go well and others badly?
+Why do some jobs go well and others badly?
 What are the ingredients of success?
 Is there a simple model for setting up and managing project work that improves everyday performance?
-This session addresses each of these questions and provides a simple model to help delegates structure their project work and decide where to focus efforts to improve future performance.
+This session addresses each of these questions and provides a simple model to help delegates review their current project work and decide where to focus efforts to improve future performance.

 - The characteristics of projects and project work